hannibal002/SkyHanni/FEATURES.md

 - Option to show the health of Voidgloom Seraph 4 during the laser phase (useful when trying to phase skip)
 - Show when Revenant Horror 5 is about to BOOM.

+## Slayer
+- Highlight slayer miniboss in blue color.
+- Highlight the enderman slayer Yang Glyph (Beacon) in red color (supports beacon in hand and beacon flying)
+- Hide the name of the mobs you need to kill in order for the Slayer boss to spawn.
+Exclude mobs that are damaged, corrupted, runic or semi rare.

 ## Commands
 - /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)
 - /shmarkplayer <player> (marking a player with yellow color)